Do you remember the first novel you ever read, and the impact it had on you?

 What’s the best thing about being a writer?

-I’ve always been a story teller.
+I’ve always been a storyteller.
 I enjoy making people laugh or think.
 When I was younger, I loved sitting around a campfire telling ghost stories.
-Being a writer feeds that beast.
+Being a writer is a lot like that.

 When you’re not writing, how do you spend your time?